LAStools/LAStools.github.io/download/lasview_README.txt

   VIEWING AND TRAVERSING CROSS SECTIONS

   For quality checking and detail views you can press <x> and select a cross section or smaller area of interest.
-Move it around with the arrow key.
-Holding down <SHIFT> or <ALT> is taking larger or smaller steps.
+By default you will draw a profile rectangle.
+Holding down <SHIFT> draws a profile line.
+Its width can be chosen in the pop-up menu.
+Move either around with the arrow key.
+Holding down <SHIFT> or <ALT>
+  is taking larger or smaller steps.
 Press <x> again and you see only the selected area.
 Again, traverse the LiDAR my moving around with the arrow keys.
 You can do your edits in this cross section view.
 Jumping back between cross section view